Istria Croatia Travel Guide

 While iconic landmarks are a must, venturing into hidden gems offers unique insights and quieter moments for exploration.

-When visiting religious locations such as the Church of St. Euphemia, dress respectfully with shoulders and knees covered.
+When visiting religious sites like the Church of St. Euphemia, dress respectfully with shoulders and knees covered.